Charcoal Toothbrush – Yes, It’s Better And Here’s Why

 What is a Good Charcoal Toothbrush?

 I’ve been cleaning mouths for a long time, I’ve heard it all and smelt it all.
 The best toothbrush is the one you use… correctly.
 I stress correctly because most people don’t.
-The CDC states that 75% of Americans will experience gum disease at some point which is now linked to Heart Disease and Diabetes.
+75 percent of Americans will experience gum disease at some point according to the CDC.
 If your gums bleed when you brush or floss you need to make a change.
 Most of us brush in a completely random, scrub motion, without considering angles or positions.

 MD Brush with Activated Charcoal

 The MD Brush is the first manual toothbrush designed to break the routine of poor brushing and help you THINK and BRUSH like a Dental Professional using the 45 degrees Method.
-Brushing this way is proven to be more effective than expensive sonic brushes.
+Brushing this way is more effective than sonic toothbrushes.
 The MD Brush will improve your brushing technique and help your brush more completely, with greater efficiency than ever before until the Bass method becomes second nature.
 Adding charcoal bristles to the design just makes the brush that much better.

 More Charcoal Brush Thoughts from AuthorityDental.org